Verifiable Credentials Overview

 4.2.3.2 Selective Disclosure Schemes

 The ecdsa-sd-2023 and bbs-2023 cryptosuites provide selective disclosures of individual claims.
-In both cases, the process separates the "Base Proof" (calculated by the issuer), and the "Derived Proof" (which is typically calculated by the holder when selectively presenting the credential claims to the verifier).
-The challenge is that the verifier should check that the holder can be trusted when verifying a partial value, without having access to the full original data.
+In both cases, the process separates the base proof (calculated by the issuer for the holder), and the derived proof (which is typically calculated by the holder when selectively presenting credential claims to the verifier).

-4.2.4 Example: the Core Example Secured with ECDSA and EdDSA
+4.2.4 Example: the Core Example Secured with EdDSA and ECDSA

 Example 8 shows the Credential example, shown in Example 1 and enriched with a reference to a JSON Schema in Example 3.
 It is secured by two different embedded proofs, using the ecdsa-rdfc-2019 and eddsa-rdfc-2022 cryptosuites.

-Example 8: ECDSA and EdDSA proofs added to a Credential
+Example 8: EdDSA and ECDSA proofs added to a Credential

 {